loadingio/ldresize/README.md

 ## Configuration

-configs are set in a object which is passed into the ldResize constructor.
+configs are set in a object which is passed into the ldresize constructor.
 For example:

-    new ldResize({root: ".root"});
+    new ldresize({root: ".root"});

 ## Configuration

  * `host` - CSS selector or element where to put resize widget elements. will use `root` if `host` is omitted.
- * `root` - CSS selector or element for the container of the elements to be resized. ldResize automatically intercept mouse events for elements in `root` and handle the interactions.
+ * `root` - CSS selector or element for the container of the elements to be resized. ldresize automatically intercept mouse events for elements in `root` and handle the interactions.
- * `filter(n)` - callback function to determine if an element `n` should be resized. ldResize by default resizes all elements if filter is omitted. called on mousedown on root element.
+ * `filter(n)` - callback function to determine if an element `n` should be resized. ldresize by default resizes all elements if filter is omitted. called on mousedown on root element.
  * `mousedown` - TBD
  * `visible-ctrl-r` - default false. show all rotating ctrl node if true.